Using the CRM Reporting Tools

 In the Sales tool, select the Reports option on the main menu.
 To create a new Listing Report click on the blue button Add Listing.

 As an example, I am going to create a report to list all my contacts based in London.
 So for the Report Title I’ll call this “London Contacts”.
 The Field Options box shows the options for the level of detail available in your CRM, so in this case I’ll select “Contacts”.
 I want to run the report for all contacts so in the Scope box select “All Accounts”.

-Next, in Available Fields on the left, you need to select the fields that you want included in your report and drag them accross to the Report Fields section on the right.
+Next, in Available Fields on the left, you need to select the fields that you want included in your report and drag them across to the Report Fields section on the right.
 Each field will appear as a separate column in your report.
-So for my London Contacts I’d like to include the following fields:
+So for my London Contacts, I’d like to include the following fields:

-Criteria Fields, allows you to choose the selection criteria or filters for the data you want in your report.
-In this example I want to only select Contacts in London, so my selection criteria will be:
+Criteria Fields, allow you to choose the selection criteria or filters for the data you want in your report.
+In this example, I want to only select Contacts in London, so my selection criteria will be as:

 Account.AddressCity = London